header-banner-biodiversity-desserts.jpg

 Fruit might seem like a virtuous choice when it comes to dessert, but does that halo remain when we consider its environmental impact?

 Changing large swathes of land into banana plantations affects biodiversity in Latin America in the same way that deforestation for palm oil and cocoa does elsewhere.
-But bananas have perhaps an even more extreme biodiversity problems themselves: 47% of the bananas grown globally are one particular variety, Cavendish, and they make up the vast majority of bananas supplied to the US and Europe.9
+But bananas themselves have a biodiversity problem.
+There are more than 1000 different banana species, but 47% of the bananas grown globally are one particular variety, Cavendish, and they make up the vast majority of bananas supplied to the US and Europe.9

-This lack of genetic diversity makes them vulnerable to pests and disease, so large amounts of pesticides are used to ward off these dangers.
-These pesticides affect the surrounding environment by leaching into waterways, destroying aquatic life – either directly by poisoning fish and other species, or indirectly by making them more susceptible to disease and predators, or destroying plants and insects that act is food for fish – and contributing to soil erosion.
+This lack of genetic diversity makes bananas more vulnerable to pests and disease, so large amounts of synthetic pesticides are used to ward off these dangers.
+These pesticides can affect the surrounding environment by leaching into waterways, where they can poison fish, plants, and insects.
 In Ecuador, the country that exports the most bananas worldwide, the average commercial producer of bananas spends more on agrochemicals than on labour costs.9

 Most viewed